 Licensure for CUN graduates in the United States

-Once you have successfully completed your BSN program, you are eligible for licensure in any region of the world, after passing the concerning licensure exams.
+Once you have successfully completed your BSN program, you may be eligible for licensure in various regions of the world, after passing the concerning licensure exams.
 If you are looking for a nursing position in the United States, you can take the on-line National Council Licensure Examination Registered Nurse (NCLEX-RN) exam, as a prerequisite for obtaining your US RN license, in a particular state or territory.
 A work visa may be necessary for foreign graduates.

 Each US state has its own regulations pertaining RN licensure.
 As a result, you must be aware that the requirements for licensure may vary from state to state.
 Each State Board of Nursing publishes detailed information on licensure in their particular state or territory.
 A listing of all State Boards can be obtained on the web site of the National Council of State Boards of Nursing.

-A comprehensive NCLEX-RN prep program is in place, to ensure high pass rates, using adaptive computerized competency testing, throughout the curriculum, including NCLEX exam-type questions.
+We can offer a comprehensive NCLEX-RN prep program, to ensure high pass rates, using adaptive computerized competency testing, throughout the curriculum, including NCLEX exam-type questions.
 This testing program is self-paced and available to CUN students on-line.

 Upon passing the NCLEX-RN, you are eligible for RN licensure, in the state for which the exam was taken.
 You can apply for licensure in other states through reciprocity (to the discretion of the states involved) or through an application process.
 Based on current workforce needs, you should not have any issues with relocating, if desired.